Preview

 Mathematical and chemical formulas, equations, and symbols.

-Mathematical formulas must be fully typed in the MathType frame.
-Inserting formulas into the text as graphic elements (images) is not permitted.
-For formulas typed in MathType, use the program's default font, character size, and position settings:
+Mathematical formulas are typed entirely in the MathType frame.
+Inserting formulas into the text as graphic elements (images) is not allowed.
+Formulas typed in MathType use the program's default font, character size, and position settings:

-Italic – letter designations of quantities (symbols) using Latin letters and Greek letters;
+Italic – letter designations of quantities (symbols) using Latin letters or Greek letters;

-Explanations of the meanings of symbols and numerical coefficients should be provided below the formula (equation).
+An explanation of the meaning of symbols and numerical coefficients is provided below the formula (equation).
 Formulas and equations in an article are numbered sequentially throughout the article using Arabic numerals in parentheses (1) at the far right of the line.

 1. Author Contributions.
 This section should indicate the contribution of each author (if there are multiple authors) to the work on the article.
-Examples of wording include:
+Examples of wording:

 - significant contribution to the concept of the work;